nus-cs2103-AY2122S2/ip/docs/README.md

 -------------------------------------------------------------------------------
 ### `unmark task _` - unmarks a task

-Marks an existing task in the list of tasks, _ is the index of the task to mark.
+Unmarks an existing task in the list of tasks, _ is the index of the task to mark.

 Example of usage: